bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 ### Main proposal document

 - The margin used in both documents (proposal and response) is **1.0in** for all sides with no header and special footer except for the pagination at the bottom center inside the margin.
+Look into this first to understand [how space is managed in LaTeX](https://www.overleaf.com/learn/latex/Articles/How_to_change_paragraph_spacing_in_LaTeX).
   - The title page of the main proposal document does not have any pagination.
 The pagination counter starts from the abstract page with the Roman numeral ii and continues throughout the front matter.
 For the main text in the proposal document, the pagination resets in Arabic starting from 1.
 The pagination is placed in the footer (bottom center) of the document.

 - The document is typeset using Latin Modern Roman font (loaded using the `lmodern` package) with a single-spaced 12 pt font size for the main text.